sathomas/jsDataV.is/src/text/ch8/04-restapi.md

     },
 ```

 You might think that the asynchronous nature of the request could cause problems for our view.
-After all, aren't we trying to draw the charts when we render the newly created view?
-And might that happen before the server has responded, in which case there won't be any data for the charts?
-The answer to both questions is "Yes."
+After all, we're trying to draw the charts when we render the newly created view.
+Won't it draw the charts before the server has responded (that is, before we have any data for the charts)?
 In fact, it's almost guaranteed that our view will be trying to draw its charts before the data is available.
 Nonetheless, because of the way we've structured our views, there is no problem.

-The magic is a single statement in the `initialize` method of our Charts view.
+The magic is in a single statement in the `initialize` method of our Charts view.

 ``` {.javascript .numberLines}
 Running.Views.Charts = Backbone.View.extend({